dthierno/RobotFindsKitten/README.md

 I recreated this game by addng a few elements to spice it up:
 - Instead of being one large open room, the game grid is divided into locked rooms.
 - The robot can collect keys to open doors and move to the next room.
-- Each room contains some Non-Kitten-Items and a key (represented by an apostrophe).
+- Each room contains some Non-Kitten items and a key (represented by an apostrophe).
-- One of the Non-Kitten-Items on the grid is a Teleporter, which allows the robot to move to a random position on the grid upon request.
+- One of the Non-Kitten items on the grid is a Teleporter, which allows the robot to move to a random position on the grid upon request.

 ## How To Play
 ```shell